openbook/shouldi-eink-display/README.md

 The project takes the same approach as [shouldibake.com](http://shouldibake.com/) and the [Baking Forecast GB](https://twitter.com/baking4cast) to give you quick visual aid when making that decision, showing you when renewable generation is above or below 33%.

-Data is provided by the [National Grid's carbon intensity api](https://carbonintensity.org.uk/) and [Octopus Energy's Agile tariff pricing API](https://developer.octopus.energy/docs/api/#list-tariff-charges)
+Data is provided by the [National Grid's carbon intensity api](https://carbonintensity.org.uk/) and [Octopus Energy's Agile tariff pricing API](https://developer.octopus.energy/docs/api/#list-tariff-charges).

+## Install and setup
+Following the steps in this repository requires minimal input from you - all the required Inky libraries & code to display the screens is downloaded and setup on your pi for you.
+You will need an [SSH client](https://www.raspberrypi.org/documentation/remote-access/ssh/) in order to connect to the pi, but all of the SSH commands you need are listed on this page.
+- time required: ~30mins
+- cost of the components: ~£70

 ## Components
 1. Raspberry Pi Zero soldered (~£14) ([piehut](https://thepihut.com/products/raspberry-pi-zero-wh-with-pre-soldered-header) | [pimoroni](https://shop.pimoroni.com/products/raspberry-pi-zero-wh-with-pre-soldered-header))